runkelcorey/blog/content/post/2020-05-05-in-vertigo-a-corrosive-modernity.markdown

 By including men and women, the bra is thus a factor of the democratic virtues of the American technological sublime outlined by David Nye.
 But it is also a product of that historical concept, designed by an engineer in his spare time, a "kind of do-it-yourself thing," as Scottie notes.
 This spirit of tinkering that came from outside the state apparatus and wealthy class is the reason why "Engineers, builders, and inventors began to occupy [...] the pantheon of republicanism."^[David Nye, "The American Sublime" in *American Technological Sublime*.]
-The bra (by its inventor, its target audience, its cantilever design) symbolizes how America's middle class was catered by invention, innovation, and ambitious construction, criteria of the American sublime that would have been alien to a pre-modern San Francisco.
+The bra (by its inventor, its target audience, its cantilever design) symbolizes how invention, innovation, and ambitious construction catered to America's middle class.
+These criteria of the American sublime would have been alien to a pre-modern San Francisco.

 However, the above is but the first move in Nye's distinctive double action of the American sublime.
 Where that first move "usurped the place of natural things with man-made objects” conceived as "internal improvements”, the second move covered the tracks of the first, assimilating the object of improvement as once again natural.